watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 Each SR segment endpoint node provides SRv6 Endpoint Behaviors, including Prefix/Adjacency Segments, VPNs, and Binding Segments.

 Service Function Chaining (SFC) {{!RFC7665}} can be used in various scenarios (e.g. FW, IPS, IDS, NAT, and DPI).
-SFC based on Segment Routing (SR) is defined in {{!I-D.draft-ietf-spring-sr-service-programming}}, which describes some SRv6 endpoint behaviors, such as End.AS/AD/AM, are necessary for using SR-unaware functions.
+SFC based on Segment Routing (SR) is defined in {{!I-D.draft-ietf-spring-sr-service-programming}}, which describes some SRv6 Endpoint Behaviors, such as End.AS/AD/AM, are necessary for using SR-unaware functions.

 This document describes an architecture for SRv6 SFC with SR-aware functions, which provides comprehensive management of SRv6 network resources and services.